 Code of Dealings in Securities

 The Group has in place a Code of Dealings in SPH’s securities, which prohibits dealings in SPH securities by all Directors of the Company and its subsidiaries, and certain employees, within certain trading periods.
-The “black-out” periods are two weeks prior to the announcement of the Company’s financial statements for each of the first three quarters of its financial year and one month prior to the announcement of the Company’s full year financial statements.
+The “black-out” periods are one month prior to the announcement of the half year and full year financial statements of the Company.
 Directors and employees are also reminded to observe insider trading laws at all times, and not to deal in SPH securities when in possession of any unpublished price-sensitive information regarding the Group, or on short-term considerations.
-The Company issues quarterly reminders to its Directors, relevant officers and employees on the restrictions in dealings in listed securities of the Group as set out above, in compliance with Rule 1207(19) of the SGX-ST Listing Manual.
+The Company issues periodic reminders to its Directors, relevant officers and employees on the restrictions in dealings in listed securities of the Group as set out above, in compliance with Rule 1207(19) of the SGX-ST Listing Manual.

 Codes of Conduct and Practices

 In addition to the SPH Code of Ethics, codes of conduct and practices covering data protection and workplace health and safety are also posted on the Company’s intranet website.